-A reasonable budget for two for a week in London is around £850.
+A reasonable budget for two for a weekend in London is around £850.
 This assumes you’ll be spending two nights and three days in the city.

 You can expect to spend between £120-£200 a night, per couple, on accommodation in London.
 This will get you a private room with your own bathroom in a 3-4-star hotel or apartment rental.See latest hotel deals in London

 Hostels are, of course, cheaper, but a private room with a shared bathroom will still cost around £120 per night.
 A bed in a dorm room also averages around £40 per night, per person, although there are definitely cheaper options out there.See the highest rated hostels in London

 Like many major cities, accommodation costs in London vary depending on which neighbourhood you choose to stay in.
 Generally speaking, the closer you are to central London and the major sights, the more expensive the neighbourhood.
 Saying that, there are a few cheaper neighbourhoods in London which are still very convenient.
 If you're still deciding where to stay, read our neighbourhood guide for London.

 Budget to spend around £350 for two for a weekend in London.
 This assumes you’re eating out and drinking some alcohol.

 If you enjoy eating out, you can expect to pay around £70 for a nice dinner for two, including an alcoholic drink.
 A meal at a pub is likely to be around £40 for two, with cheaper meals available (especially for lunch) for around £13 each.
 You can buy a beer from a bar for around £6 and you can expect to pay around £3 for a cappuccino from a local café.